 “Our expertise in BIM and 3D design has really come to the fore throughout.
 For example, creating a 3D Point Cloud model meant that, despite not being able to be onsite as we would have been under normal circumstances, we had an exact reference point and were able to formulise the design with digital measurements.”

-Mark Dickson, Managing Director for Life Sciences at BakerHicks, adds:
+Mark Dickson, Managing Director for Life Sciences & Industry at BakerHicks, adds:

 “This project is a significant investment in UK-based manufacturing, and we are delighted to be a part of it.
 We have a proven track record in delivering aseptic and sterile facilities such as this, and this experience will be invaluable in helping AstraZeneca achieve their goals of quality assured and time critical delivery.”